JeannMatheuss/JeannMatheuss/README.md

-# 👋 Hello, I'm Jean Matheus!
+# 👋 Hi, I'm Jean Matheus!

 ### 🎓 About Me
 I'm a Software Engineering student at **FIAP**, passionate about technology and innovation.
 Currently, I’m expanding my skills in Java, React, and SQL.